 Below, you’ll find our selection of the best interview questions for paralegals, along with sample answers to help you evaluate candidates’ responses.

-If you’re hiring for a junior role, this question might not be necessary, but if you’re looking for someone who has extensive experience, it’s worth enquiring about it.
+If you’re hiring for a junior role, this question might not be necessary, but if you’re looking for someone with extensive experience, it’s worth inquiring about it.

 Do candidates have experience with different types of documents, such as: